Manipulations: A Program of Experimental Documentaries

 Film is intrinsically about manipulating time—and by extension its subject—in the medium of light.
 This manipulation requires a phenomenal deception commonly referred to as ‘the persistence of vision’.
 It is only with our active participation as viewers that a static string of images flickering across the screen at twenty-four frames per second can perpetuate the illusion of motion.
 From this most fundamental level to a filmmaker’s editing strategies, moving images are predicated on a visual sleight of hand with which the viewer is entirely complicit.

-Questioning the construction of a projected image allows us to question our perceptions of reality and truth—two notions that documentary films allegedly define more accurately than any other motion picture genre.
+To question the construction of these visual and ideological projections is to question our perceptions of reality and truth—two notions that documentary films purportedly define more accurately than any other motion picture genre.
 One need not be a Buddhist to understand that the world as we know it is filtered through our senses.
 Truth is not only in the eye of the beholder, it is the eye of the beholder.
 If ‘cinema verite’ truly reflected the perspective of a fly on the wall, the point of view would appear as refracted as a mirrored geodesic dome.

 Perhaps this is the best metaphor then, for illustrating the multi-faceted state of documentary film today.
-Differences in documentary styles are often a matter of the degree to which filmmakers visually manipulate how we see their subjects.
+Differences in documentary styles are often a matter of the degree to which filmmakers structure our perception of their subjects.
 However, in these technocratic times when pictures are as easily produced and reproduced as they are disposed of, it is increasingly difficult to trust our own eyes.
 Thus, we must consider how both the techniques and the tools a filmmaker employs to create images affects our relationship to their subjects—and by extension ourselves.

 Even a camera set up to shoot independent of an operator is subject to the limitations and biases of its own mechanisms.
 Picking up any camera automatically perpetrates a form of manipulation irrespective of the intention to allow the action or events to unfold naturally without interference.
 From Robert Flaherty’s Nanook of the North to reality TV, the trajectory of truth in the documentary genre has been less about objectively recording reality, and far more about interpreting it.